mikevhe18/server-tools/base_amount_to_text/README.rst

 ===================

 This module allows defining method "amount to text" as python code.
-The method can be registered for each languanges.
+The method can be registered for each languanges or currencies.

 Installation
 ============